DEXA Bone Density Scan

 Bone density tests are a quick and painless procedure.

-The amount of radiation used is extremely small—less than one-tenth the dose of a standard chest x-ray, and less than a day’s exposure to natural radiation.
+The radiation used is very low with less than one-tenth of a chest x-ray and less than a day’s natural background exposure.